-The Amazon Echo is a breakthrough voice control device that promises to make your life much, much easier.
+The Amazon Echo is a breakthrough voice-control device that promises to make your life much, much easier.
 It's a cylindrical smart speaker with a voice assistant named Alexa.

 Hopefully, by the end of this review, you'll have a good idea of whether the device is useful enough to purchase on your next Amazon shopping spree.

-The Best Attributes
+Amazon Echo's Best Attributes

 - As a 360° speaker, it's sturdy and can fill a small room with great sound.
 I usually don't go beyond volume 7 (it goes from 1-11) because the audio begins to get scratchy and diluted after that point.